coderdojobelfast/pi/README.md

 Just testing out Github for possible use for Belfast Coder Dojo

 This repo is for Raspberry Pi stuff.
-Contains example python projects.

-Projects include Minecraft and breadboard examples.
+Contains example python projects with Minecraft and breadboard examples.